nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Implementation

 The `FindInterestCommandParser` reads the specified interests entered by the student in `FindInterestCommandParser#parse`.
-The specified interests are then passed as a `PersonContainsInterestPredicate` predicate for execution in `FindInterestCommand#execute`.
+The specified interests are then passed as a `StudentContainsInterestPredicate` predicate for execution in `FindInterestCommand#execute`.

 During execution, the interests of every batchmate will be tested against the aforementioned predicate.
 If all interests specified are found in the set of a batchmates' interests, that batchmate will then be filtered out and displayed.